Lawlantosin/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 5-listfilesdigitonly displays current directory contents in long format, with user and group IDs displayed numerically and hidden files.

-File 6-firstdirectory creates a script that creates a directory named holberton in the /tmp/ directory.
+File 6-firstdirectory creates a script that creates a directory named my_first_directory in the /tmp/ directory.

-File 7-movethatfile moves the file betty from /tmp/ to /tmp/holberton.
+File 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.

 File 8-firstdelete deletes he file betty.